What to do next?

 ‘A particular drawback of testing vitamin B12 levels is that the current widely-used blood test only measures the total amount of vitamin B12 in your blood.
 This means it measures forms of vitamin B12 that are “active” and can be used by your body, as well as the “inactive” forms, which can’t.
 If a significant amount of the vitamin B12 in your blood is “inactive”, a blood test may show that you have normal B12 levels, even though your body cannot use much of it.
 There are some types of blood test that may help determine if the vitamin B12 in your blood can be used by your body, but these are not yet widely available.’

-You could have a 'normal' serum B12 level but a Functional B12 deficiency, this is genetic a condition which you doctor should investigate, please see below ;
+A ‘normal’ serum B12 level can indicate a Functional B12 deficiency, this is a genetic condition which your doctor should investigate;

 ‘Some people can experience problems related to a vitamin B12 deficiency, despite appearing to have normal levels of vitamin B12 in their blood.
 This can occur due to a problem known as functional vitamin B12 deficiency – where there is a problem with the proteins that help transport vitamin B12 between cells.
 This results in neurological complications involving the spinal cord’.